maxyou/LotusPlayerLite/index.markdown

 ## What's Lotus Player Lite?

-It's a music player app designed to gradually decrease the volume over time, perfect for friends who have trouble falling asleep.
+This is a music player app that can gradually reduce the volume, suitable for listening to music while falling asleep.
+Folder tree view, no Internet connection.

 ## Gallery